|NSBSP Administration Site and Central Mammography Booking|

 |Re-screen||6% of abnormal screens are cancer|

 Figure 9.9 demonstrates for the target age group, the individual highest and lowest as well as the average PPV for the indicated years.
-A downward trend of performance can be seen especially after 1994 and 2003 as new sites joined the program.

 As expected, PPV's are lower for the age 40-49 group where breast density is at times greater and can decrease the sensitivity of early detection (Figure 9.10).
+Initial results of FFDM are showing it to be very beneficial in this age group.

 One international publication has stated that Positive Predictive Values (PPVs) for initial mammograms were as high as 37.5% in the Netherlands where corresponding recall was 1.4%, and as low as 5% in the United States where the corresponding recall was 15%.
 Cancer detection rates did not closely follow the pattern of recall rates.
 These differences may be influenced by factors including prevalence of cancer in the screening population, radiologist training, quality of the mammograms and fear of malpractice and legal outcomes.
 Report from the International Breast Cancer Screening Network (IBSN), Draft Paper 24 September 2003.